 - medical documents.

-If you’re a permanent resident who receives Centrelink benefits, you might be able to get your document translated for free.
+If you are a permanent resident who receives Centrelink benefits, you may be able to get your document translated for free.
 You should contact Multicultural NSW directly to submit a document.

-Please note: ‘turnaround time’ doesn’t include the time it takes for it to be mailed to you.
+- Turnaround time does not include the time it takes for translated documents to be mailed to you

 You can review transaction payment options on our payment methods page.